i05nagai/memorandum/language/english_speaking.md

     * a  large aircraft without wings, consisting of a large bag filled with gas that is lighter than air and driven by engines.
 In the past passengers were carried in a structure hanging below
 * coitus
     *  Sexual intercourse, especially involving penile-vaginal penetration
+* intercourse
+    * the sexual activity in which the make's penis enters the female's vagina
+    * sex
+        * the act of having sex
+    * conversation
+        * conversation and social activity between people
 * anecdotal
     * an anecdotal review of my credit card statements
     * based on reports or things sb saw rather than on proven facts